 For me, art is a kind of wordless communication between myself and the viewer—a 'fax' of feelings.
 We are all overwhelmed with technology today, yet the simple act of dragging a pastel across paper becomes the transmitter of my 'highest and best emotions.'
 I am a primitive mark-maker with a charred stick standing in front of the cave wall.
 'See the beauty I saw; this is my story: do you like it?
 It will be here when I am gone.'
 Janet R. Thompson

 Jan attended the University of Oklahoma where she majored in commercial art.
 After college, the following sixteen years were spent on the East coast, where she married and began raising her family.
 Jan studied portraiture with Daniel Green at the Art Students League in New York City and was a member of the National Guild of Scientific Illustrators and the Women's Caucus for the Arts, as well as several other art societies in the East.
 After a successful exhibit in the Cork Gallery at Lincoln Center in New York City, she headed back to her beloved West.
-She is currently a member of the Pastel Society of Colorado, American Women Artists, the Tubac Center of the Arts, and a Signature member of the Pastel Society of America.
+She is currently a member of the Pastel Society of Colorado, Pastel Society of New Mexico, American Women Artists, the Tubac Center of the Arts, and a Signature member of the Pastel Society of America.